nutphu-alt/Machine-learning-for-LNP-formulation-prediction/README.md

-This project utilize machine learning to predict optimal ratios of the lipid nanoparticle (LNP) components for mRNA delivery
+This project utilizes machine learning to predict optimal lipid nanoparticle (LNP) components ratios for mRNA delivery.
+However, this work are preparing for publication, so I cannot show the real data.